Reason # 1754 – The Ballad of John and Frank

 There’s been countless other violations of trust and utter lack of respect from the FF towards Zappa.
 We won’t get into everything, but here’s an ironic example:

-Zappa recorded a medley of beatles songs, the lyrics were changed to make fun of disgraced TV evangelist Jerry Falwell.
+Zappa recorded a medley of beatles songs, the lyrics were changed to make fun of disgraced TV evangelist Jimmy Swaggart.
 The FF had lost control of publishing rights at this time when suddenly, out of nowhere, Michael Jackson jumped out and blocked the songs release!
 Why?
 Who knows.
 Either the idea of adults having sex was too much for him, or the FF mafia had already seized control of his brain.

 Here’s a copy of the unreleased, and likely never to be released medley for your listening pleasure.
 This is Zappa, so be forewarned if you’re the sensitive type:

-18 Responses to “Reason # 1754 – The Ballad of John and Frank”
+30 thoughts on “Reason # 1754 – The Ballad of John and Frank

 I’m ambivalent about Lennon and the Beatles but have been a FZ fan for 37 years.
 I found this site by doing a google search on “Frank Zappa + John Lennon” I want to thank you for having the 1988 tour Beatles medley.
 On the same tour of course, he took some musical digs at Jimi Hendrix, Cream and Led Zeppelin.